pwighton/ci-qms/QM-001--QualityManual.md

 which affects quality as shown in [Appendix A](QM-001--QualityManual.md#appendix-a-newinstitues-organization-chart).

-All employees assigned to an *observational study* must have requisite training as identified in the applicable Clinical Study Protocol.
+All employees assigned to an *observational study* must have requisite training as identified in the applicable Study Protocol.

 #### 5.3.2 Management Representative Responsibilities